skellat/skellat.github.io/_pages/about.md

 permalink: /about
 ---

 We plan to bring weather report programs for the Ashtabula area.
 Other programming is planned to follow once resources permit.
-Weather recaps will be released on a daily basis.
-Until that launches we will be priming the feed by pointing to various public domain items on the Internet Archive.
+Weather recaps are planned to be released on a daily basis.
+Until that fully launches we will be priming the feed by pointing to various public domain items on the Internet Archive.

 We have an entire page dedicated to how [you can enjoy this service]({{ site.url }}{{ site.baseurl }}/howtouse.html) on your computer, phone, tablet, and television.
 The directions there *should* get you started in terms of making use of this.
 There is no single way to enjoy these programs so take advantage of the many opportunities available.